rdkcentral/ThunderNanoServices/Doggo/doc/DoggoPlugin.md

 <a name="head.Description"></a>
 # Description

-The BackOffice plugin responsible for monitoring lifecycle of observables and passing this info to the server.
+The watchdog control plugin allows control a build-in kernel watchdog.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].